QuizCure

 Output: ('Summation Value:', 7)

-Normal function in python is declared using def keyword whereas anonymous function is declared using a construct known as lambda.
+Normal function in Python is declared using the def keyword whereas an anonymous function is declared using a construct known as lambda.

 Let's rewrite the above example code using Lambda as below